 You can read more about The Chase game here.

-The ProsocialLearn project is a 36 month project funded by the EC H2020 ICT framework programme.
+The ProsocialLearn project was a 36 month project funded by the EC H2020 ICT framework programme.

 Coordinator: Atos, Spain